 I first heard the term “A-Player” when I studied under Topgrading author Brad Smart.
 I took detailed notes during my workshop – after all, the legendary GE CEO Jack Welch had been one of Brad’s pupils.

-We here at Ongig believe that the hiring world is going to be radically reshaped over the next 10 to 20 years.
+We here at Ongig believe that the hiring world is being radically shaped.